postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 # Understanding your aspect-oriented code

-Now that you have aspects in your code, you may wonder: What will my code do?
-How will it execute?
-Worry no more: Metalama offers several tools to let you know what _exactly_ happens with your code when you hit the Run button.
+Now that you have integrated aspects into your code, you might be curious about its functionality and execution process.
+Metalama provides several tools to help you understand precisely what happens with your code when you hit the Run button.

-These tools are:
+These tools include:

 * CodeLens
 * Diff Preview